DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 pcluster dcv-connect --cluster-name ${PCLUSTER_CLUSTER_NAME} --key-path ~/.ssh/${SSH_KEY}
 ```

-- If it is your first time to access the cluster, a message like `The authenticity of host '54.158.195.212 (54.158.195.212)' can't be established.` could be shown.
+- If it is your first time to access the cluster, a message like `The authenticity of host '123.123.123.123 (123.123.123.123)' can't be established.` could be shown.
 You need to type `yes` and hitting enter.
 - On opening the NICE-DCV URL with browser, you will face `Your connection is not private` warning e.g. [image](images/chrome_warning.png).
 You need to click `Advanced` and `Proceed to <IP> (unsafe)` to open NICE-DCV desktop.

-#### 2.2 Install Relion
+#### 2.2 Compile and Install Relion

 ![NICE-DCV](images/dcv_start.png)